KArbeRes/MagentaA11yV2/public/content/documentation/web/component/date-picker.md

       - I HEAR fate options express state (pressed, selected, disabled/dimmed)
    - THEN when I doubletap with the button in focus I HEAR the date picker dialog appears
    - THEN when I swipe through the dialog I HEAR the date options and controls come into focus
+   - THEN when I doubletap with the selection or button in focus I HEAR the intended action occurs

 Full information: [https://www.magentaa11y.com/MagentaA11yV2#/web-criteria/web/date-picker](https://www.magentaa11y.com/MagentaA11yV2#/web-criteria/web/date-picker)